qqqlab/madflight-docs/docs/Board-RP2040.md

 #### Dual Core Usage

 _madflight_ uses FreeRTOS and executes the 1000Hz IMU loop on the second core.
 The first core is used for the other sensors.

+## Available madflight Modules

+All _madflight_ modules are available, exept:

+- BBX: SDCARD with MMC interface (use SPI interface)